Shock therapy for bladder leak pain? new study tests TENS during In-Office procedure

 Summary

-This study tests whether a small electrical device (TENS) can ease pain during an outpatient procedure for stress urinary incontinence.
-About 100 women will receive either real TENS or a placebo device during the procedure.
+This study tests whether a small electrical device (TENS) can reduce pain for women undergoing an in-office procedure for stress urinary incontinence.
+About 100 women will be randomly assigned to receive either real TENS or a placebo device during the procedure.
 The goal is to see if TENS makes the experience less painful.

 Get updates